-NOTE 15:- RELATED PARTY BALANCES AND TRANSACTIONS
+NOTE 17:- RELATED PARTY BALANCES AND TRANSACTIONS

-One of the Company's customers, Nistec, became a related party in November 2013.
+Nistec, the controlling shareholder of the Company, is also a customer of the Company.
 The Company sells products to Nistec, pays management fees to Nistec, purchases certain services from Nistec and shares certain expenses with Nistec, for services that it acquires jointly with Nistec.
 The Company's transactions with its related parties were carried out on an arm's-length basis.

-a.
 Balances with related parties:

-Decembe December 31,
+Decemb er 31,

-2017 2016
+2018 2017

-US Dollars in thousands

-rade accounts receivable 231 227
+Trade accounts receivable 158 231

-Frade accounts payable 73 1
+Trade accounts payable 170 73

-Controlling shareholder loans 1,442
+Controlling shareholder loans 2,668 1,442